Table of Contents

 Users of a parent organization or sub-organization can use only a Secure Agent that belongs to that organization or sub-organization.
 Users of a sub-organization cannot use a Secure Agent that belongs to the parent organization.

 Share a Secure Agent group when all agents in the group run only the Data Integration Server service.
-You cannot run non-data integration jobs on a shared Secure Agent group.
+You cannot run other agent services' jobs on a shared Secure Agent group.

 For more information about shared Secure Agent groups, see